-- 1. Tuition fees are charged for your enrolment in the degree programme. - 2.
-You need one (or more) device(s) and a suitable internet connection to access (online) education from the degree programme and take online tests.
+1. Tuition fees are charged for your enrolment in the degree programme.

+- 2. You need one (or more) device(s) and a suitable internet connection to access (online) education from the degree programme and take online tests.
 You also need a smartphone for the required authentication. - 3.
 The educational programme requires certain learning (auxiliary) resources.
-These cost are approximately € 250,- in the first academic year and in second and third year € 150,- for textbook.
-The costs of the learning resources are for your account.
-It concerns the following learning (support) resources: - a. textbooks;

-- b.
-One (or several) device(s) to be able to follow the programme's online education, as wel as on appropriate internet connection for that purpose. - c. other learning (learning) resources, such as software licencies; - 4.
-Excursions and working visits may form part of the educational programme.
-This may involve costs for the student. - 5.
-If you are unable to pay the costs referred to in paragraph 4, you will be offered an equivalent alternative, aimed at achieving the same learning objectives.
-The related application procedure is described in the module description of the unit of study in question.
+The relevant costs amount to approximately €800 per academic year and are at your expense.
+It concerns the following learning (auxiliary) resources: - a.
+Textbooks; - b.
+One (or several) device(s) to be able to follow the programme's (online) education and take online tests, as well as an appropriate internet connection for that purpose; - c.
+In the 3 and 4- year programmes there will be only costs for books estimated at 500 euros and this depends on the profile the student chooses to follow. - 4.
+Excursions/work visits, workshops and practical exercises may be part of the compulsory part of the educational programme.
+Some require you to pay a personal contribution, due to the special nature of your degree programme: - a. field trip/work visit.

+If you cannot pay the costs mentioned in paragraph 4, you are offered an equivalent free alternative aimed at achieving the same learning objectives, unless the activity is not replaceable by a free alternative.
+This applies to the field trip/work visit mentioned above in paragraph 4.
+The application procedure for a free alternative is described in the module description of the relevant study unit.